Do enjoy these travel photo Thursdays? If so, you won’t want to miss a week.

 Subscribe to our site with a click.

-In keeping with SPAIN WEEK here at A Traveler’s Library, (see Monday and Wednesday’s reviews of books for travelers) I’m posting pictures from our travel to the absolutely most iconic Spanish tourism location–the Alhambra.
+In keeping with SPAIN WEEK here at A Traveler’s Library, (see Monday and Wednesday’s reviews of books for travelers) I’m posting Alhambra photos from our travel to the absolutely most iconic Spanish tourism location–the Alhambra.
 You can read more about our literary inspiration for travel to the Alhambra, Washington Irving’s Tales of the Alhambra, here.

 Before you make plans to sleep overnight at The Alhambra–not gonna happen.
 Tourists can only rarely get a glimpse inside the room, and you’ll need to book a hotel next door, or down the hill in town.
 Washington Irving’s room was in a private residence within the Alhambra that was a hosteleria in the 19th century.
 The plaque over the door says, Washington Irving escribo en estas habitaciones sus Cuentos de la Alhambra en el año de 1829.
 In English translation: Washington Irving, wrote, in these rooms, his Tales of the Alhambra in the year 1829.